 Gerry Outdoors invents the modern backpack

-It's still mostly still a tool for outdoor recreation — used on hiking, fishing, and camping trips.
+It's mainly used as a tool for outdoor recreation — for hiking, fishing and camping trips.

 How to Observe National School Backpack Awareness Day

 Experts can provide instructions on how to manage backpacks.
 Find out just how heavy they can get!

 Everyone knows either a parent or student on Facebook or Twitter.
 Get social and remind friends and family about this day.

 Use a visual printout or bullet-point list to remind everyone about the basics of backpack safety.

 Use both straps

 Slinging your backpack on one shoulder can lead to bad posture, and injury or pain.

 Backpacks should be worn high on your back; they should sit an inch or two above your hips.